AdobeDocs/experience-manager-64.en/help/communities/using/resources.md

 ![](assets/chlimage_1-183.png)

-Before learners are able to see an assigned enablement resourse, it must be published :
+Before learners are able to see an assigned enablement resourse, it must be published:

 * select the world icon to `Publish`
 * in the dialog which pops up, select **Publish **again